discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 The beginner version of the guide will focus on the most important utility options and try to teach the Greatsword version of the build which has a good amount of extra burst while also having notes for the Sword/Focus variant which can be useful for slightly more sustained damage and nice utility through <Skill name="Temporal Curtain"/>.

-The advanced page provides a more complete overview of all the utility the <Specialization name="Mesmer"/> has to offer.
-Once you are able to exceute the step-by-step rotation provided below without spending too much thought on it and are confident with the utility options provided here, head over and check out the advanced page for some extra information.
+The advanced page provides a more complete overview of all the utilities the <Specialization name="Mesmer"/> has to offer.
+Once you can execute the step-by-step rotation provided below without spending too much thought on it and are confident with the utility options provided here, head over and check out the advanced page for some extra information.
 Feel free to swap to the advanced page early if you feel like you are missing some information on additional (less common) utility skills or trait swaps.

 <Information>

 Although this build lists 162 <Attribute name="Agony Resistance"/>, it is not a strict requirement!
-We recommend to get started with this build anyway - even if it might be suboptimal while being in Tier 1 or 2 fractals.
+We recommend getting started with this build anyway - even if it might be suboptimal while being in Tier 1 or 2 fractals.
 Keep upgrading your <Attribute name="Agony Resistance"/> until you reach the suggested variant.
-In the beginning it is much more important to learn about fractal mechanics and your skills rather than equipping optimal gear.
+In the beginning, it is much more important to learn about fractal mechanics and your skills rather than equipping optimal gear.

 </Information>